Antal Szerb: Journey by Moonlight

-Utas és holdvilág (literally, "Traveler and Moonlight"), published in 1937, focuses on the development of the main character, Mihály - a bright and romantic, albeit conflicted, young man who sets off for a honeymoon in Italy with his new wife, Erzsi.
+Utas és holdvilág (literally, "Traveler and Moonlight", translated as Journey by Moonlight to English), published in 1937, focuses on the development of the main character, Mihály - a bright and romantic, albeit conflicted, young man who sets off for a honeymoon in Italy with his new wife, Erzsi.
 Mihály quickly reveals his bizarre childhood experiences to her over a bottle of wine, alluding to a set of seemingly unresolved longings for eroticism and death which Erzsi seems to only vaguely comprehend.
 The plainspoken disharmony between the newlyweds leads to Mihály's detached self-recognition: he is not ready to be Erzsi's husband.
 He then leaves his wife for his own journey through the Italian countryside and eventually Rome - figuratively tracing the sparkling fanaticisms of his juvenile imagination, even rekindling bonds with changed (and some unchanged) childhood friends - all among the impressive foreign landscapes and peculiar liveliness of its inhabitants.
 Szerb celebrates the exotic cult of Italy, the leitmotif of thousands of writers from the past and present, relaying his own travel impressions of Italy through the mind of his eccentric protagonist, Mihály.
 Szerb explores the altogether interrelatedness of love and youthfulness within bourgeois society.

 The Third Tower

-Szerb also published an interesting diary, The Third Tower, recounting his travels to the cities in the north of Italy - Venice, Bologna, Ravenna.
-Before going back home, he visited San Marino, Europe's oldest state, and Montale (San Marino) inspired the title of the book.
+Szerb also published a diary, The Third Tower, recounting his travels to the cities in the north of Italy - Venice, Bologna, Ravenna.
+Before going back home, he visited San Marino, Europe's oldest state, and Montale inspired the title of the book.
 The diary is divided into paragraphs which alternate descriptions with his personal thoughts.